kragen/derctuo/markdown/datasheets.md

 Guide to finding datasheets and avoiding malicious datasheet SEO sites
 ======================================================================

-Getting datasheets used to be easier, but it's gotten harder on the modern web due to SEO scum.
+Getting datasheets used to be easier, but it’s gotten harder on the modern web due to SEO scum.
 Google is almost useless.
 <https://yandex.ru/> gives much better results for datasheet searches.
 (Compare the results for searching [bp2842 datasheet] on the two
 engines: Yandex gives you datasheets for the TI TL2842BP, which may be a slightly wrong chip, but Google gives you random bullshit.
-The term "Даташит" may be helpful,) However, you run into CAPTCHAs occasionally on Yandex.
+The term “Даташит” may be helpful,) However, you run into CAPTCHAs occasionally on Yandex.
 For non-obsolete parts, Digi-Key is often a better source.
 Still, though, you need to blacklist some providers.

-Yandex puts a link saying "pdf Посмотреть" after search results that actually point to PDFs.
+Yandex puts a link saying “pdf Посмотреть” after search results that actually point to PDFs.
 Do not follow this link; it goes to docviewer.yandex.ru.
 But it does allow you to distinguish PDF links from fake links.
 (Except that the SEO scum sometimes generate fake